DPotoyan/Chem324/_sources/ch07/note02.md

 - A generalization of antisimmetric wavefunctions for N electrons was proposed by Slater in 1929:

+- The Slater determinant automatically ensures that the total wavefunction is antisymmetric.
+Note that from the mathematical point of view the antisymmetry requirement restricts the allowed solutions to the Schr\"odinger equation.
+The lowest energy solutions are typically symmetric and the antisymmetric states correspond to higher energy.

 $${
 \psi(r_1,...,r_n) = \frac{1}{\sqrt{n!}}
 \begin{vmatrix}